 Cognitive Brain Laboratory (CoBra) consists of a methodological palette with complementary and interlinked components, being an ideal center for investigating a wide range of human cognitive brain function and its deficits.
 CoBra is hosted by experts of the human mind, brain diseases, learning, communication, development, and engineering, promoting its professional implementation and nation-wide use as well as providing a platform for its continuous interdisciplinary development.
-Due to the personnel with a multidisciplinary expertise, its location in the hospital environment, and its world-wide unique know-how in, e.g., infant and brain disease studies, it will attract national and international users in a large scale and facilitate training of internationally competitive researchers.
+Due to the personnel with multidisciplinary expertise, its location in the hospital environment, and its world-wide unique know-how in, e.g., infant and brain disease studies, it will attract national and international users on a large scale and facilitate the training of internationally competitive researchers.
 CoBra includes the following LSRIs:

 (directors: Prof. Kujala, Ph.D., and Dr., Doc.
 Tervaniemi, Ph.D.), now having personnel of more than 40 individuals, has been selected 3 times as the Center of Excellence (Academy of Finland (AF)/University of Helsinki (UH)) and partly belonged to it once.
 Current infrastructure consists of high-resolution electroencephalography (EEG) for adult recordings, child-adjusted EEG for infant recordings, the Navigated Brain Stimulation system (nTMS), autonomic nervous system (ANS), and eye-tracking devices (see: CBRU facilities), systematically utilized also in an integrated manner, e.g., by combined EEG and TMS recordings.
 The joining of CBRU to the “NEUROIMAGING” infrastructure, belonging to Euro-Bio-Imaging (EuBI) ESFRI project, is in progress.